developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-data-sources.md

 Deleting a source causes all downstream views that depend on objects in the source to break.

-## Upgrading from Dremio Hub's Community Snowflake Plugin[​](#upgrading-from-dremio-hubs-community-snowflake-plugin "Direct link to Upgrading from Dremio Hub's Community Snowflake Plugin")
+## Upgrading from Dremio Hub's Community Snowflake Plugin

 caution